by Julie Dawn Fox

 The first thing that struck me about Portugal was how safe I felt just wandering around on my own.
 Admittedly, I’d spent the previous year living in Caracas so the contrast was stark.
-Nine years later, I still feel it’s the safest country I’ve travelled in and that sentiment is echoed by female friends who come to stay with me.
+Twelve years later, I still feel it’s the safest country I’ve travelled in and that sentiment is echoed by female friends who come to stay with me.

 It’s also quite easy to get around, especially the more populated areas, and public transport is relatively cheap, clean and comfortable.